rotovap/rotovap.github.io/_posts/2024-02-17-duckdb_rdkit-extension.markdown

-# duckdb RDKit extension

-I have been trying to build an extension for [duckdb] that gives it the ability to do cheminformatic work via [RDKit].
+I have been trying to build an extension ([duckdb_rdkit]) for [duckdb] that gives it the ability to do cheminformatic work via [RDKit].

-It's been a challenge for me, but it's encouraging to make some progress.

-I've been following the duckdb extension [spatial], and the sqlite3 extension [chemicalite], as well as the RDKit Postgres extension as a pattern for building the extension.
+I've been following and learning from the duckdb extension [spatial], the sqlite3 extension [chemicalite], as well as the RDKit Postgres extension as a pattern for building the extension.
 Many thanks to their work.

-## cheminformatics work
+## Working with molecules in a computer

 Working with molecules requires some special handling.
-I won't go into details here since I'm not an expert and there are much better resources out there ([Daylight], or [depth first blog])
+Here are some nice resources that go into more details: [Daylight], or [depth first blog].

 As a quick example, a molecule is a three dimensional dynamic structure in reality but we often draw it on paper like a 2D graph with nodes being the atoms and